rangv/MarchWorkshop/AzureIoTCentral/README.md

     ![View event simulation](images/eventview.png)

-1. To see additional details about the event, select the event on the chart:
+4. To see additional details about the event, select the event on the chart:

     ![View Event Details](images/eventviewdetail.png)

 ### Define a state measurement

 You can use state to define and visualize the state of the device or its component over a period of time.
-Azure IoT Central can simulate device state to enable you to test the behavior of your application before you connect a real device.
-You define state measurements for your device type in the **Measurements** view.
+For this tutorial we will add **Fan Mode** as a new state measurement.

 1. To add a **Fan Mode** state measurement, select **+ New Measurement**.
 Then choose **State** as the measurement type: